OrianaVenture/VentureValheim/Progression/README.md

 There is now a feature in vanilla for "player based events".
 Using the private key system the player based raid setting will be applied automatically at startup.
 The old logic for this feature has been removed and is no longer supported at this time.

 In order to preserve the new world modifiers (that act as global keys) this mod now has a built in system to check keys are "qualifying".
 All the keys listed in the Vanilla Public Keys section below are considered "qualifying keys".
 All keys that do not fall under this list will not be added to player private keys, and will not be blocked from the public key list.
-There is a new configuration option QualifyingKeys where you can add additional keys from other mods so they can be supported.
+There is a new configuration option QualifyingKeys where you can add additional keys from other mods (or your own custom defined keys) so they can be supported.

 There are likely new bugs with existing features and the new game content, please report any issues you encounter.